hracik/business-website-builder/README.md

 ***
-Now you can go to the web and create your business web.
+Now you can go to URL where you installed the code and build your business website.